seanpmaxwell/Trool/README.md

 could be confusing for non-engineers.
 Stick with primitives.
 Create extra getters and setters when dealing with multiple values.

-- Import property names are the same as rules for JavaScript keys.
+- Import property name rules are the same as for JavaScript keys.
 That means alphanumeric, underscores, and dashes.
 Anything other characters will throw an error.